aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 ### Trigger links

-The integrated module will only listen to evey clicks on links, so we
+The integrated module will only listen to every clicks on links, so we